• Facebook

 • ¼ cup kosher salt

-• 2 teaspoons salt pink curing salt (optional)
+• 2 teaspoons pink curing salt (optional)

 • ¼ teaspoon liquid smoke (optional – if finishing in oven)